-Cascade's regular season hours are 9am - 10pm Friday and Saturday, 9am - 9pm Sundays and 10am - 9pm Monday - Thursday.
+Cascade’s regular season hours are 9am – 10pm Friday and Saturday, 9am – 8pm Sundays and 10am – 8pm Monday – Thursday.
+Please see our Hours and Rates Calendar for special hours and rates.

 The Peak Bar is a great place to grab a drink after a long day on the slopes.
-Chat with the friendly bartenders, check out the slopes from the large panoramic windows, or sit back and enjoy the 2 flat screen TV's in our smoke-free bar.
+Chat with the friendly bartenders, check out the slopes from the large panoramic windows or on our new outdoor patio, or sit back and enjoy the 2 flat screen TV’s.

 The Snackbar is located in the lower level of the Peak lodge, and serves a variety of hot and cold foods, hot and cold drinks, as well as quick munchies and other goodies.

-Don't forget the Coffee House in the Chalet, featuring Starbucks Coffee, cookies, muffins, fresh-baked goodies, a fireplace, and great views.
+Don’t forget the Coffee Shop in the Chalet, featuring Starbucks Coffee, cookies, muffins, fresh-baked goodies, a fireplace, and great views.

-There is an outdoor food area open on busy weekends and holidays, which serves hot dogs, pulled pork, chips, and drinks.
+The Cookout, open on most weekends and holidays, serves hot dogs, brats, burgers, chips, and drinks.

 Hours of operation at all food service locations may vary.